 - Intersection improvements and design

 - Make Americans with Disabilities Act compliant

-- Reduced curb radii
+- Reduced curb radii.

 - Curb extensions

-- o Crossing islands and medians
+- Crossing islands and medians

-- o Channelized right turn slip lanes
+- Channelized right turn slip lanes

 - Crosswalks

-- Pedestrian signals
+- o Pedestrian signals

 - Roundabouts

 - Mid-block crossings

 - Require sidewalks as part of new road projects in urban areas, and as part of all new development.

-Traverse Area Recreation and Transportation (TART) Trails has updated their strategic plan and refined its work list for the next 3-5 years, the following projects were identified as priorities for trail development.
+Traverse Area Recreation and Transportation (TART) Trails has updated their strategic plan and refined its work list for the next 3-5 years.
 TART Trails will continue to support efforts to provide a quality non-motorized transportation network for the region and advocate for a complete streets approach to road design, construction and improvements that encourages consideration of non-motorized transportation options.